dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ### The source code examples in this post are on Github

 The source code examples that I am writing about in this post can be found in [my test threejs Github Repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-grouping-mesh-objects).
+This is also where I pack the source code examples for my [many other posts on threejs as well](/categories/three-js/).

 ## 1 - Basic Mesh Group example in three.js